In the 27 years that I've been practicing criminal defense, bail has been pretty much controlled by a couple of things.

 The End of Cash Bail

-In 2018, the First District Court of Appeal fought California money bail system in California.
-The court the system violates due process and equal protection of defendants.
+In 2018, the First District Court of Appeal fought the California money bail system in California.
+The court system violates due process and equal protection of defendants.

 Their arguments were primarily due to the fact that the current money bail system imprisons citizens because they can't afford to pay bail.